best-practice-and-impact/ons-git-config/README.md

 If you don't want to add your ONS email to your GitHub account, or would like to use a different configuration for GitLab and GitHub repositories, you can use the following setup.

 With the recent upgrade to Git version (2.27), git configuration now supports [conditional includes](https://git-scm.com/docs/git-config#_conditional_includes).
-I've used this, to select different user name and email parameters, depending on which folder a local repository is located in.
+This can be used to set different Git configuration settings, depending on which folder a local repository is located in.
 I store all repos under `D:\repos\`, where I use one directory for GitLab repos (`ons\`) and another for GitHub (`ext\`).
-This conditional inclusion allows me to correctly authenticate connection to either GitLab or GitHub, without needing to manually set these parameters for each individual repository.
+This conditional inclusion allows me to use a differnt configuration for each platform, without needing to manually set these parameters for each individual repository.

 For example, to provide different user name and email settings you might include the following in your `.gitconfig`: